 - A feeling of fullness in the ear

-If you’re experiencing any of these symptoms, professional ear cleaning by a healthcare provider may be necessary.
+If you’re experiencing any of these symptoms, professional ear cleaning by an audiologist may be necessary.

 What does dark earwax mean?